PRESSKIT DE MEELFABRIEK

 KETELHUIS, National Monument

-The oldest building in De Meelfabriek, dating back to 1894, this structure initially served as a flour warehouse.
+The oldest building in De Meelfabriek, dating back to 1894, this structure was initially designed as a flour warehouse.
 It is a fine example of utility architecture with notable detailing, including the use of concrete and iron.
 Its elegant cast-iron columns and rounded roof make it unique.
-Now entering a new phase, the Ketelhuis will be converted into residential units with space for art and culture on the ground floor.
+Now entering a new phase, the Ketelhuis is being converted into residential units with commercial space on the ground floor.

 Year built: 1894 / Transformation: starting in 2025